 How the basic retirement pension is calculated

-Average annual income1 X rate2 X length of insurance (number of quarters accrued since 1973)3 / Reference length4 (maximum length of insurance)
+Average yearly income1 X rate2 X length of insurance (number of quarters accrued since 1973)3 / Reference length4 (maximum length of insurance)

-1 - Your average annual income is the average of your income from your best earning years, with an upper limit of the social security ceiling (39,732 € in 2018).
+1 - Your average yearly income is the average of your income from your best earning years, with an upper limit of the social security ceiling (40,524 € in 2019).

 The number of years taken into account ranges from 10 to 25 depending on your year of birth (25 for members born in or after 1953).